matthewgream/pico_display/README.md

 and controls are enforced in the host.
 The `Pico` has an internal temperature sensor which is also sampled and downloaded to the host.

-This particular Waveshare device was chosen because it has a touch interface, is an approprtiat size, has a protective screen layer, is built for the Pico, and has a fast partial refresh rate (3 seconds) with low ghosting.
-The four physical buttons are not used.
+This particular Waveshare device was chosen because it has a touch interface, is an approprtiate size, has a protective screen layer, is built for the Pico, and has a fast partial refresh rate (3 seconds) with low ghosting.
+The physical buttons are not used (there are four: three are usable, the fourth is tied to reset).

 See https://www.waveshare.com/Pico-CapTouch-ePaper-2.9.htm and https://www.waveshare.com/wiki/Pico-CapTouch-ePaper-2.9.